Turkmeneli

-The Turkmen/Turkoman homeland
+The Turkmen homeland

 The Iraqi Turkmen/Turkomans generally consider several major cities, and small districts associated with these cities, as part of their homeland.
 The major cities claimed to be a part of Turkmeneli, in a north-to-south order, include: Mosul, Erbil, Kirkuk, Tuz Khurmatu (maybe sometimes even Tikrit) and Tal Afar, Sancar Altun Kupri, Kifri, Khanaqin, Kizil Ribat, Bakuba and Mendeli.
+Despite accusing Kurdish nationalists of making exaggerated maps of Kurdistan, Iraqi Turkmen nationalists also made very exaggerated maps of Turkmeneli, including many non-Turkmen settlements, and inflated the Turkmen population in Iraq.
+Samarra historically had a large Turkmen population which were among the earliest settlers in the city.
 Consequently, the Turkmeneli region lies between the Arab areas of settlement to the south and Kurdish areas to the north.